How We Grade

 - Are characters of color written as nuanced, three-dimensional characters?

 A 3/5 in LGBTQ means queer culture was treated respectfully, whether or not through an actual LGBTQ character.
-This takes into the understanding that only 3.8% of adults self-reported as LGBTQ in 2015.* Even if we double that to account for younger people and those who refrained from answering the Gallup Poll, this is still a much smaller group than the above categories.
+This takes into the understanding that only 3.8% of adults self-reported as LGBTQ in 2015.
+Even if we double that to account for those under 18 or individuals who refrained from answering the Gallup Poll, this is still a much smaller group than the above categories.

 Questions we consider then scoring: